 Our COVID-19 vaccine and any other product candidates for which we receive approval or emergency use authorization are subject to continuing regulatory oversight, including the review of additional safety information.
-Our COVID-19 vaccine is being more widely used by patients as an authorized product than it was used in clinical trials and therefore side effects and other problems may be observed after emergency use authorization that were not seen or anticipated, or were not as prevalent or severe, during clinical trials.
-We cannot provide assurance that newly discovered or developed safety issues will not arise.
+Billions of doses of our COVID-19 vaccine have now been delivered worldwide, and our COVID-19 vaccine is being more widely used by patients as an authorized product than it was used in clinical trials.
+As a result, side effects and other problems may be observed that were not seen or anticipated, or were not as prevalent or severe, during clinical trials.
+We cannot provide assurance that newly discovered or developed safety issues will not arise, and we have received, and expect to continue to receive, product liability claims relating to our COVID-19 vaccine.
 With the use of any vaccine by a wide patient population, serious adverse events may occur from time to time that did not arise in the clinical trials of the product or that initially appeared to be unrelated to the vaccine itself and only with the collection of subsequent information were found to be causally related to the product.
 Any such safety issues could cause us to suspend or cease marketing of our approved products, possibly subject us to substantial liabilities, and adversely affect our ability to generate revenue and our financial condition.
 The subsequent discovery of previously unknown problems with a product could negatively affect commercial sales of the product, result in restrictions on the product or lead to the withdrawal of the product from the market.
 The reporting of adverse safety events involving our products or public speculation about such events could cause the price of the ADSs representing our ordinary shares to decline or experience periods of volatility.